White Beaked Dolphin Facts

 White Beaked Dolphin Physical Description

-The mammal represents a medium-sized species of dolphin – it attains a maximum length of approximately 10 ft (3.1 m) and may weigh as much as 780 lb (354 kg).
+The White Beaked Dolphin represents a medium-sized species of dolphin.
+It attains a maximum length of roughly 10 ft (3.1 m) and may weigh as much as 780 lb (354 kg).
 The cetacean also has the longest flippers of any known dolphin.

 The calves are born with several whiskers on their upper lip, but these disappear as they mature.